Professor Carl Redshaw

 He is currently Lead PI on a £1.85M EPSRC funded multidisciplinary project to develop new tools for precision surgery.
 The project is a collaboration between Hull, King’s College and Imperial College, along with a number of industrial partners and clinicians, and aims to improve the ability to conduct optically guided surgery and improve surgical effectiveness.

-A current EPSRC funded OTG allows Carl to fully engage with his Overseas partners.
-Other projects are currently funded by The Royal Society, The Whitelaw Frater Cancer Trust, and Industry.
+EPSRC funded OTGs and Royal Society International Exchange grants have allowed Carl to fully engage with his Overseas partners.
+Other projects are currently funded by HIKE, The Whitelaw Frater Cancer Trust, The Chinese Scholarship Council and Industry.

 Carl also recently led the EPSRC funded £1.1M grant on ‘Evolving a Circular Plastics Economy’.